Anthony Malbrough: Professional career

-The National Football League's Cleveland Browns drafted Malbrough in the 2000 NFL Draft.
+The National Football League's Cleveland Browns selected Malbrough in the 2000 NFL draft.
 That season, he registered 13 tackles.

 In 2001, Malbrough played for the Barcelona Dragons of the NFL Europe.
 In week 2, he had 3 interceptions, returned 2 of them for touchdowns (76 and 65 yards) and he received the NFL Europe Defensive Player of the Week honor.

 In 2002, Malbrough joined the Canadian Football League.
 He most recently played for the Winnipeg Blue Bombers.